Search Availability

 If you want a true NAIA plane spotting balcony setup (not a random “airport view”), start here.

 This is a practical guide for plane spotters, aviation photographers, and livestreamers visiting Manila.
-It covers where to watch planes near NAIA, why Runway 24 matters, when to come for better light, and the easiest way to spot from a private balcony.
+It covers where to watch planes near NAIA terminal 3, why Runway 24 matters, when to come for better light, and the easiest way to spot from a private balcony.

-If you want the “easy button” on Runway 24 days, start here: Runway 24 balcony stay (Raya P09).
+If you want the lowest-friction way to spot Runway 24 landings, start here: Runway 24 balcony stay (Raya P09 Airport-side Penthouse).

 ✈️ Runway note: when NAIA is not operating on Runway 24, aircraft movements on Runway 06 are also visible from the balcony — especially departures passing close in front.
 See the Runway 06 spotting guide →